josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🕯_Exorcising_Safeguarding_Shadows/🪣_hidden_data_loop_audit.md

 ---

 ## 🏮 Footer
-*🪣 Hidden Data-Loop Audit* is a living diagnostic node of the Polaris Protocol.
+*Hidden Data-Loop Audit* is a living diagnostic node of the Polaris Protocol.
 It helps individuals and investigators recognise the symptoms of cross-system translation failures and assemble auditable proof for regulatory review.

 > 📡 Cross-references: